-No stock options were exercised by any named executive officer during fiscal 2004.
-The following table shows information with respect to each named executive officer concerning unexercised options held as of September 30, 2004.
+No stock options were granted to any named executive officer during fiscal 2005, and no stock options were exercised by any named executive officer during fiscal 2005.
+The following table shows information with respect to each named executive officer concerning unexercised options held as of September 30, 2005, all of which were exercisable.

-Aggregated Fiscal Year-End Option Values
+Fiscal Year-End Stock Option Values

-Value of

-Number of Securities Unexercised

-Underlying Unexercised In-the-Money

-Options at F/Y End Options at F/Y End (1)
+Number of Securities Value of Unexercised Underlying Unexercised Options In-the-Money Options at F/Y End - Exercisable at F/Y End - Exercisable

-Exer- Unexercisable cisable cisable cisable